ariskox/YoutubeSummarizer/README.md

 # YouTube Summarizer CLI

 A Node.js CLI that downloads a YouTube video, extracts audio, transcribes it with whisper.cpp, and summarizes the transcript using OpenAI (default) or a local Ollama model.
-Includes caching, configurable verbosity, and interactive setup.
+Includes caching, configurable verbosity, summary format selection (HTML default), and interactive setup.

 ## Requirements
 - Node.js 18+